Apple's 20th Anniversary iPhone: What We Know So Far

 For the "iPhone XX," Apple needs to do even better, and rumors suggest that the company has some big ideas that it's aiming for.

 Apple wants to create an all-glass iPhone that doesn't have cutouts in the display, so there could be a high-end iPhone 19 Pro model that fulfills that requirement.
-Apple wants a true edge-to-edge display
+Apple is aiming for a true edge-to-edge display

 Name

 The iPhone 17 came out in 2025 and we're expecting the iPhone 18 line in 2026.
-The iPhone 19 in 2027 would be the next logical step, but Apple is probably going to skip the iPhone 19.
+The iPhone 19 in 2027 would be the next logical step, but Apple is probably going to skip the iPhone 19 name.

 In 2017, Apple released both the iPhone 8 and the iPhone X with no iPhone 9, and in 2027, we'll probably transition from the iPhone 18 to the iPhone 20, the iPhone XX, or whatever else Apple decides to name the anniversary iPhone.